gkerr01/frameworks_and_languages_module/technical_report.md

 ### (Fetch)

 In Vue.js applications, the  fetch API is used for making HTTP requests to interact with a server-side API.
 It replaces XMLHttpRequest with a more powerful and flexible feature set.
 Using Vue Fetch (no Date).
-Using native fetch in Vue.js ensures modern browser support, leverages Promises for clean asynchronous code, maintains a consistent API design, and seamlessly integrates with Vue methods, simplifying asynchronous operations and enhancing code readability.
+Using fetch in Vue.js ensures modern browser support, leverages Promises for clean asynchronous code, maintains a consistent API design, and seamlessly integrates with Vue methods, simplifying asynchronous operations and enhancing code readability.
 This is shown below from my assessment 1.

  fetch(`${urlAPI}/item`, {
     method: 'POST',